** Bondmason review updated June 2nd 2017 **

-Read my personal experiences investing through Bondmason.
 While technically not peer to peer lending, Bondmason is an interesting addition to a field of platforms vying for investor’s money and could be the future of peer to peer lending.
 The company offers a virtually hands-off investment option for people investors who don’t want to navigate the intricacies of choosing peer to peer lending platforms and loans.
-Bondmason advertises “effortless returns of 7%”.
-Despite some confusing legal structures, I’m a fan.
+There is a £5,000 minimum investment requirement and an annual fee structure up 1.5% maximum, These changes make Bondmason a less attractive option than it once was.

-My current annual rate of return: 8.66% (After fees but before tax)
+My current annual rate of return: 0% (I no longer invest)

 * This opinion risk factors in loan types, interest returns, platform history, default numbers and my own investing experience.